-We take protective measures and continuously monitor and develop our systems to protect our technology infrastructure, data and information from misappropriation or corruption, but our systems, software and networks, as well as those of our third-party vendors, nevertheless may be vulnerable to disruptions and failures caused by unauthorized access or misuse or denial-of-service attacks, fire, power loss, telecommunications failures, employee misconduct, human error and other events that could have a security impact on us.
-An interception, loss, misuse or mishandling of personal, confidential or proprietary information sent to or received from a client, employee, vendor, service provider, counterparty or other third party could result in legal liability, regulatory action, reputational harm and financial loss.
-We may suffer material losses from operational risks in the future, including those relating to any security breaches.
+We take protective measures and continuously monitor and develop our systems to protect our technology infrastructure, data and information from misappropriation or corruption, but our systems, software and networks, as well as those of our third-party vendors, nevertheless are vulnerable to disruptions and failures caused by unauthorized access or misuse or denial-of-service attacks, fire, power loss, telecommunications failures, employee misconduct, human error and other events that could have a security impact on us.
+An interception, loss, misuse or mishandling of personal, confidential or proprietary information sent to or received from a client, employee, vendor, service provider, counterparty or other third party can result in legal liability, regulatory action, reputational harm and financial loss.
+For example, on April 11, 2024, we received a \in 5 million fine from the Spanish data-privacy authority, the Agencia Española de Protección de Datos (AEPD), in respect of a security breach that resulted in the improper disclosure of customer information.
+We may suffer similar fines or losses related to operational risks in the future, including those relating to any security breaches, any of which could be material.